Pattern Matching is one of the fundamental concepts of functional programming.

 A pattern matching in the F# language to replace an if statement has a syntax similar to:

-You can also using patterns to compare an int
+You can also using patterns to compare an int value:

 There are a lot of benefits to using pattern matching, so, from C# 7.0 version it is possible to use this feature natively in the language, according to the documentation of the Microsoft.

-As an implementation in Tango library, some types have a method called Match
+As an implementation in Tango library, some types have a method called Match.

 These methods receive lambda expressions for each pattern as a parameter, according to each type.

-, similar to the previous one, but in this case, the patterns are applied to two different values simultaneously.
+Besides that, there are also an implementation of a method called Match2, similar to the previous one, but in this case, the patterns are applied to two different values simultaneously.